Sunset Lookout features stunning panoramic scenery along the scenic Icefields Parkway in Banff National Park, Alberta, Canada.

 The small ledge is complicated with old concrete foundation and metal debris from a long-ago fire lookout.
 Caution is sensible.
 The view, enhanced by a setting sun, is breathtaking.
 WOW!
 The intricacy of the panorama is so profound it defies reality.

 Even though daylight time is limited, Sunset Lookout belongs to me alone and I shall sit here for awhile to absorb the incredible peace and ambiance.
-Many photographs are captured and summarized with a short, panoramic video.
+Many photographs are captured.

 The sensual beauty here makes leaving difficult but expedience is necessary to make a dash for the parking area so return to The Crossing Resort will occur before darkness sets in.